-Then one day Bria picked up a Rick Riordian novel and was hooked.
-Chloe leans toward the fantasy genre as well, and it seems every other girl in their groups of friends are the same.
+Then one day my oldest picked up a Rick Riordian novel and was hooked.
+My middle daughter leans toward the fantasy genre as well, and it seems every other girl in their groups of friends are the same.
 Fantasy is apparently where it’s at!
 And it’s always been my least favorite genre, so I guess I’m the one that’s missed out.

 I have finally realized that all children love to read, but some of them haven’t found the right books yet.
 So if your child doesn’t seem to like reading, keep trying.
 Eventually they’ll fall in love with a book and won’t be able to put it down.
 And that will be the greatest day ever.